Ameriprise tax download FAQ

 The Ameriprise tax download tool is accessing your tax data and transferring it into a CSV file in a format that can be imported onto a spreadsheet.
 The imported tax data can then be saved in the spreadsheet and uploaded into a tax preparation program, eliminating the need for manual data entry.

 Note: If you have access to TurboTax® or H&R Block® tax preparation software or online sites, you don’t need to use this tax data download feature.
 We have a relationship with these vendors and the tax data can be imported directly into their software or online sites.

-The data is the CSV file is raw data from the database.
-Once the data has been imported into the spreadsheet, you may change cell format, sort or filter the data, and make any other formatting adjustments to make the data most optimal for completing your tax returns.
+The data in the CSV file is raw data from the database.
+Once the data has been imported into the spreadsheet, you may change cell format, sort or filter the data, and make any other formatting adjustments to make the data optimal for completing your tax returns.